SatbirTanda/sdl_ios_guides/docs/Getting Started/Integration Basics/index.md

 Please refer to [Knowing the In-Car UI Status](Knowing the In-Car UI Status) for information about HMI levels.

 ### Where to go from here
 You should now be able to connect to a head unit or emulator.
 From here, [learn about designing a user interface](Displaying Information/Designing a User Interface).
-For further details on connecting, see (Getting Started/Connecting to a SDL Core).
+For further details on connecting, see [Connecting to a SDL Core](Getting Started/Connecting to a SDL Core).